home > indexing

 These can be hard to catch, so look closely.

 If you're certain it's not a spacing or capitalization problem, perhaps it's a style problem.
-It's possible that your seemingly identical entries actually have formattings or styles.
+It's possible that your seemingly identical entries actually have formats or styles.
 If one of the entries were in italics, and the other weren't, it would be obvious.
 But perhaps you're using paragraph styles that do look the same, such a slightly different versions of the same font, kerning differences, etc. Microsoft Word generally conserves style information when you copy-and-paste text from the documentation into the {XE} fields, something many indexers do.
 Different style can also appear if index entries are imported from other files, especially those created by other programs.

 In the end, the best (and perhaps only) way to make sure that your entries are identical is to copy-and-paste one of the index entries for all of the others.
 That is, copy your {XE} field and paste it in the other locations.
 In fact, this is how I prefer to index my Word-based documentation: I create a single {XE} field with bogus text, like {XE "TEXTHERE"}, and then paste and overwrite for every entry I need.
 Sometimes this is only way to be certain you're not introducing a hard-to-catch error, such as an entry that has nonbreaking or en spaces instead of regular spaces, underlined underscores, auto-capped uppercase letters, and so on.